 If you are rejected, it may be a case that some details are incorrect and just need to be updated, such as your address.
 Ensure you are on the electoral roll so that lenders can easily verify your identity.

 At Car Credible, you can input your car finance deal irrespective of whether you have a good, fair, or bad credit history.

 We want to give you the opportunity to view your car finance deal clearly and simply in one place, giving you a personalised dashboard to keep up to date with everything.

 We send monthly notifications to keep you on track and give you an understanding of your car's depreciation value, equity position, early settlement figure, and more, which down the line, can help you when negotiating your next car finance deal.

-Our Affordability Calculator also gives you the chance to plan and budget for your next car by identifying and tailoring your car finance plan to suit your needs and budget.
+Our Car Finance Calculator also gives you the chance to plan and budget for your next car by identifying and tailoring your car finance plan to suit your needs and budget.

 Simply enter the price of the car you'd like to buy, plus the length of term you'd like and how much you'd ideally like to pay per month.

 Our algorithm then calculates exactly what you can expect so you're not going into your next deal blind.
 We'll even offer suggestions on how to pay less in interest over time or how beneficial it could be by reducing the term.